phire/m1n1/phire-gpu-infodump.md

 Messages:
 `RX 0x0042000000000000`: The pong.
 Never sets the lower bits to anything other than zero.
 `TX 0x00810fa0000b0000`: Initialization, sent once

+If you send a null pointer as the Initialization data, you get the following crash over Crashlog:

+    GFX PANIC - Unable to grab init data from host - agx_background(2)

+The painclog shows the following active tasks:

+ * rtk_ep_work
+ * power
+ * agx_background

+And the panic happens in agx_background. *Does this mean this endpoint belongs to agx_background?*

+Once the initialization data has been supplied, I didn't managed to crash this endpoint by sending it messages

 ##### Pong Initialization